Nikolai Bugaev: Early life and education

 Bugaev was born in Georgia, Russian Empire into a somewhat unstable family (his father was an army doctor), and at the age of ten young Nikolai was sent to Moscow to find his own means of obtaining an education.
 He graduated in 1859 from Moscow University, where he majored in mathematics and physics.

 Bugaev then studied engineering and then wrote a master's thesis in 1863 on the convergence of infinite series.
 This document was considered sufficiently impressive to win him a place studying under Karl Weierstrass and Ernst Kummer in Berlin.
 He also spent some time in Paris studying under Joseph Liouville.
 He earned his doctoral degree in 1866.

 Career

 After his doctoral degree, Bugaev returned to Moscow and taught there for the remainder of his career.
 Some of his most influential papers offered proofs of previously unproven assertions of Liouville, but his most original work centered around the development of formal analogies between arithmetic and analytic operations.

 Bugaev was an active member and president (1891-1903) of the Moscow Mathematical Society.
 He also wrote influential philosophical essays in which he trumpeted the virtues of mathematical analysis and decried the influence of geometry and probability.
 Many feel he is largely responsible for the pronounced predilection towards "hard analysis" which is characteristic of so much of the best Russian mathematics.
-Through Bugaev's star student, Dmitri Egorov, many famous Russian mathematicians, such as Andrei Kolmogorov and Nikolai Luzin, directly "descend" from Bugaev—and thus from the Prince of Mathematicians, Carl Friedrich Gauss.
+Through Bugaev's star student, Dmitri Egorov, many well-known Russian mathematicians, such as Andrei Kolmogorov and Nikolai Luzin, directly "descend" from Bugaev—and thus from the Prince of Mathematicians, Carl Friedrich Gauss.